april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 When a statute update doesn't have a clear act associated with its change, it may be noted what the effective date of the version is along with what act caused the change (such as in the case of [8-104 (Election Act)](/Laws/8-104%20Election%20Act.md) which edited the constitution at a later date)

-The authoritative list of governing documents is to reside in the official April Knights github repository.
+The authoritative list of governing documents is to reside in the official April Knights github repository: https://github.com/april-knights/Legislature.

 ### Migration Notes
-There are some minor changes made to acts as a part of migrating to the VCS that change their links or remove specific text from the act in order to prevent duplicating text within the repository.
+There are some minor changes made to acts, as a part of migrating to the VCS, that change their links or remove specific text from the act, in order to prevent duplicating text within the repository.
 Preventing unnecessary duplication makes it easier to find exactly what is desired in the statutes quickly.

 The [First Herald Renaming Act](/Laws/9-102%20First%20Herald%20Renaming%20Act.md) (FHRA) calls for changes that don't make sense in a VCS to the Mutare Magia Act (MMA).
 FHRA calls for the MMA to be updated to version 7.1.
 However, in the VCS, acts don't have versions or updates; once an act is passed, it never changes.
 Only statutes have versions because they are the documents that get edits from acts.